yongjhih/smaug/source/includes/_errors.md

 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong
+402 | Payment Required -- Your subscription has lapsed
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- We currently support GET, PUT, POST, PATCH and DELETE 406 | Not Acceptable -- You requested a format that isn't json 422 | Unprocessable Entity -- There was an issue parsing your json 429 | Too Many Requests -- You are allowed 300 requests per 300 seconds.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+503 | Service Unavailable (Time out) -- The server is overloaded or down for maintenance.

-400: "Bad Request",
-401: "Unauthorized",
-402: "Payment Required",
-403: "Forbidden",
-404: "Not Found",
-413: "Request Entity Too Large",
-414: "Request-URI Too Long",
-422: "Unprocessable Entity",
-500: "Internal Server Error",
-502: "Bad Gateway",
-503: "Service Unavailable",